bmraubo/string_calc/README.md

 This has the added benefit of expending the number of tests done with each pull request automatically.

 How much wood could a woodchuck chuck if a wood chuck could chuck wood.

+Ans: 17